Why Investors Need to Take Advantage of the Zacks ESP Screener

 In fact, when we combined a Zacks Rank #3 (Hold) or better and a positive Earnings ESP, stocks produced a positive surprise 70% of the time.
 Perhaps most importantly, using these parameters has helped produce 28.3% annual returns on average, according to our 10 year backtest.

 The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-SolarEdge Technologies (SEDG) holds a #3 (Hold) at the moment and its Most Accurate Estimate comes in at $1.05 a share 16 days away from its upcoming earnings release on May 5, 2021.
+Atlassian (TEAM) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $0.36 a share nine days away from its upcoming earnings release on April 29, 2021.

-SolarEdge Technologies's Earnings ESP sits at 2.73%, which, as explained above, is calculated by taking the percentage difference between the $1.05 Most Accurate Estimate and the Zacks Consensus Estimate of $1.02.
-SEDG is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $0.36 Most Accurate Estimate and the $0.29 Zacks Consensus Estimate, Atlassian has an Earnings ESP of 24.48%.
+Investors should also know that TEAM is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.